SteadyEvenin/steady_nx_pack/README.md

 The Hekate payload binary is copied to `hekate.bin`, `payload.bin`, `atmosphere/reboot_to_payload.bin`, and `bootloader/payloads/hekate.bin`.
 Lockpick RCM is placed at `bootloader/payloads/Lockpick_RCM.bin`.

-HOC-Toolkit is intentionally excluded.
-The `hoc.kip` referenced in `hekate_ipl.ini` comes from Horizon-OC directly.

 ## Components

 | Component | Repository | Notes |